 Every 2023 Rugby World Cup shirt, ranked – from toothpaste to seagulls

 Hello rugby readers and lost fashion enthusiasts.
-We’re days away from the start of the Rugby World Cup and you still have time to pick up that shirt you have been saving for – but which one should you buy, I hear you scream?
+The tournament may be underway but you still have time to pick up that shirt you have been saving for – but which one should you buy, I hear you scream?

 Perhaps Telegraph Sport’s helpful ranking of all 40 kits at the World Cup will help with your decision.